 - fresh thyme or garnish

-- Gently rub peach fuzz off with a terry cloth towel or rub it off under cold running water.
+- Gently rub peach fuzz off the peaches with a terry cloth towel or rub it off under cold running water.
 Pat dry.
-Leaving the clean, defuzzed skins on, slice peaches into ½-¾ inch thick wedges.
+Leaving the clean, defuzed skins on, slice peaches into ½-¾ inch thick wedges.
 Place in a large bowl.
 Sprinkle with lemon juice, flour, sugar salt and spices, mix very gently, to combine.
-If you like a juicy pie, Like I do, only add ¼ cup flour.
-Or, for thicker consistancy, add up to ¼ cup more flour.
+If you like a juicier pie, as I do, only add ¼ cup flour.
+Or, for a thicker consistency, add up to ¼ cup more flour.
 Taste for sweetness.
 The sweeter and riper the peaches the less sugar you will need- but note you do need at least ½ cup sugar to get the right consistency when baking.
 Add more sugar to taste.
 Set aside.
-The lemon juice is not just for favor, it adds vibrancy to the color of the cooked peaches and helps the consistancy- so don’t leave this out. 😉
+The lemon juice is not just for flavor, it adds vibrancy to the color of the cooked peaches and helps the consistency- so don’t leave this out. 😉

-- Add the pie filling, and arrange peaches nicely just in the top middle area where they will show.
+- Spoon in the pie filling, and arrange peaches nicely just in the top middle area where they will show.
 Dot with a little butter if you like.

-- Fold the raggedy edges of the crust over it self about ½ inch or so, just to clean up the edges.
+- Fold the raggedy edges of the crust over itself about 1/4 inch or so, just to clean up the edges.

 - Then carefully draw the crust up over the filling, folding and overlapping in the same direction, every 2 inches or so.
 It need not be perfect.

-- Brush the top of crust with beaten egg and sprinkle with sugar.
+- Brush the top of the crust with egg wash and sprinkle with sugar.

-- Place in the middle of a 450 F oven for 12 minutes.
+- Place on the middle rack of a 400 F oven for 15 minutes.

-- Turn heat down to 350F and continue baking until deeply golden and bubbly, about 35-40 minutes.
+- Turn heat down to 375F and continue baking until deeply golden and bubbly, about 35-40 minutes.

-- If crust starts to get too brown, cover the edges with foil – this doesn’t usually happen, but every oven is different!
+- If crust starts to get too brown, lover heat to 350, or cover the edges with foil – this doesn’t usually happen, but every oven is different!